Hyde Park Corner: Sculpture of the Triumphal Arch

-The Government placed the Wellington statue on the arch in autumn 1846: Williams contends that the product was 'ridiculous'.
-The Builder contended, down, unquestionably, it must come.
+In 1846 the Government placed the Wellington statue on the arch.
+The Builder contended, "down, unquestionably, it must come.
 As the network of timber is removed, spar by spar, from before it, so do the folly of the experiment, the absurdity of the conjunction, and the greatness of the sacrifice become apparent.
-Its effect is even worse than we anticipated - the destruction of the arch by the statue, and of the statue by its elevation on the arch, more complete.
-Every post brings us letters urging renewed efforts to remove the figure to another site.
-The contestation about the prospective removal of the statue became national.
-However, the Government failed to remove the statue, despite that they had professed, when it had been placed, that they would do so if it provoked the aversion which it had provoked.
+Its effect is even worse than we anticipated – the destruction of the arch by the statue, and of the statue by its elevation on the arch, more complete.
+Every post brings us letters urging renewed efforts to remove the figure to another site".
+Arguments about removal of the statue became national.